karthik/life-hacks/travel.md

 a) **If you're landing before noon at your destination (TLDR: Sleep much of the plane ride)**
 Eat a substantial meal at the airport.
 Try to avoid eating on the plane as much as possible.
 Hop on the plane, listen to some amazing ambient electronic music till cruising altitude.
 Then switch to movie (because by then the pilot will stop interrupting your movie).
-Then watch a movie, order some alcohol and pop an Ambien ™.
+Then partway through movie, order some alcohol and pop an Ambien ™.
-Wake up at before landing, have coffee, then eat a giant greasy breakfast upon landing.
+Wake up at before landing (after 6+ hours of deep sleep), have coffee, then eat a giant greasy breakfast upon landing.
 This allows me to stay up till past 10pm at my destination and my cycle is reset when I fall asleep (might require another Ambien).

 b) **If landing at destination late afternoon to evening**: